safvan041/CP/README.md

 📬 Contact
 ------------------------------

-For licensing or collaboration or if you get stuch with anything in the app, contact:
+For licensing or collaboration or if you get stuck with anything in the app, contact:

 Email: safwanbakkar.dev@hotmail.com
 GitHub: https://github.com/safvan041